 Wildcrafting is the process in which one forages for plants or food.

-It wasn’t until I met a couple people that lived in my area who took me on some plant walks that I began to love wildcrafting.
+It wasn’t until I met a couple of people that lived in my area and took me on some plant walks that I began to love wildcrafting.
 I had no idea that so many medicinal plants grew in my area and that I could actually learn to go out, see them, correctly harvest them, and then put them to work keeping me and my family well all year round.

-Honestly I think my experiences wildcrafting really helped to awaken the herbalist in me.
-Since then I’ve began to wildcraft herbs on a regular basis.
+Honestly, I think my experiences with wildcrafting really helped to awaken the herbalist in me.
+Since then I’ve begun to wildcraft herbs on a regular basis.
 I’m still learning… still growing… still harvesting… and having tons of fun as I go.

 Why Would Someone Want To Forage For Herbs

-For me, it’s because I’m most interested in learning about the plants that grow in the area I live in, I want to be a bit more self-sufficient which means being able to identify and harvest plants in the wild, and I feel it connects me with herbs more which helps me to be more thankful for the gifts that herbs are.
+For me, it’s because I’m most interested in learning about the plants that grow in the area I live in, I want to be a bit more self-sufficient which means being able to identify and harvest plants in the wild, and I feel it connects me with herbs more which helps me to be more thankful for the gift of herbs.

-Other reasons is because it helps strengthen the plants and the areas they live it which should be an important reason for anyone interested in using herbs, wildcrafted herbs are free, and herbs that grow in the wild tend to have stronger medicine in them than cultivated or farmed herbs.
+Other reasons are that it helps strengthen the plants and the areas they live in, which should be an important reason for anyone interested in using herbs, wildcrafted herbs are free, and herbs that grow in the wild tend to have stronger medicine in them than cultivated or farmed herbs.